Neighboring Rights FAQs

 We charge no fees for this service and only retain a fair percentage of the ensuing royalties.

-If you don’t have much activity in non-US markets, skipping Neighboring Rights and delivering only to SoundExchange for digital performance revenue might make sense for you.
+If you don’t have much activity in non-U.S. markets, skipping International neighboring rights and only delivering to SoundExchange for U.S. digital performance revenue might make sense for you.

 Where do you collect from?